Riley-Py/UWaterloo-Work/PSYCH 207/U4 - Attention/Automaticity And The Effects of Practice.md

 - Schneider & Shiffrin did an experiment on this
 	- People searched for certain targets in different array of letters/numbers (*frames*)
 	- When the target and distractors are the same type, the number of distractors makes a difference in the difficulty of finding the target within the array
-	- Had two conditions: varied-mapping and consistent-mapping:
+	- Had two conditions:
-		- *Memory set* - consisted of one or more letters/numbers, and stimuli in each frame were of letters/numbers
+		- **Varied-mapping**: Had something called a *Memory set* - consisted of one or more letters/numbers, and stimuli in each frame were of letters/numbers.
+Targets in one trial could become distractors in another
+		- **Consistent-mapping**: Target memory set consisted of numbers and frame consisted of letters.
+Targets in one trial wouldn't become distractors in another
+	- Varied three other factors
-		-
+		- *Frame size* -